huachangb/Tutorial-group-matcher/README.md

 # Planner for finding the optimal schedule
 Python module to find schedules with a minimal number of overlapping lectures.

 ## This branch contains the previous version of this project.
-The code has been largely restructured in the main branch and is therefore recommended to be used.
+Most code has been rewritten, which is now the main branch.
+It is recommended to use the code in the main branch, although both versions should produce the same output.

 ## Features
 - Search for a schedule to limit the number of overlapping lectures